 Eddie took showers at the bathhouse because he did not like the confined space of the small shower.
 It worked fine for me.
-The water pressure was controlled by a nozzle/hose so that made it easier to maneuver with the low overhead.
+A nozzle/hose controlled the water pressure, so that made it easier to maneuver with the low overhead.

-The commode was in a separated area than the shower and sink for those of you wondering.
+The commode was in a separate area than the shower and sink for those of you wondering.

 Would I RV Again?

 Eddie and I watched TV at night from the buttery leather sofa after having a delicious dinner and a stroll through the campground.
-He did have a hard time adjusting to being trapped inside due to the rain, but overall, it was enjoyable for both of us.
+He had a hard time adjusting to being trapped inside because of the rain, but overall, the RV experience was enjoyable for both of us.